-On January 20, US Army spokesperson, Colonel Ryan Dillon, and Head of US Central Command, General Joseph Votel, claimed that Afrin and the YPG in Afrin were not part of US-led coalition operations.
+On January 20, US Army spokesperson, Colonel Ryan Dillon, and Head of US Central Command, General Joseph Votel, claimed that the YPG in Afrin were not part of US-led coalition operations.
 At the Menagh airbase, after the YPG rejected a Russian and Syrian proposal for the Assad regime to take over the administration and security of Afrin in return for stopping Turkey launch the offensive, Russia gave Turkey the green light.
-When Turkey attacked, Russia's Defence Ministry was quick to blame the US for causing the attack by announcing that the US was creating a border force made up of SDF and local fighters, and that the US intended to stay in northern and eastern Syria to fight ISIS remnants, influence a political transition and curb Iranian influence.
+But when Turkey attacked, Russia's Ministry of Defence was quick to blame the US for causing the attack with the announcement that the US was creating a border force made up of SDF and local fighters, and that the US intended to stay in northern and eastern Syria to fight ISIS remnants, influence a political transition and curb Iranian influence.
 According to Russian officials the US was derailing the peace process, 'which the Kurds should rightfully join.'
-Two days after the start of the offensive, US Secretary of Defence Mattis and later, US Secretary of State Rex Tillerson reiterated that Turkey had 'legitimate security concerns', apparently in regards to their allies east of the Euphrates - the YPG/SDF/PYD.
+Two days after the start of the offensive, US Secretary of Defence Mattis and later, US Secretary of State Rex Tillerson reiterated that Turkey had 'legitimate security concerns', apparently regarding US allies east of the Euphrates - the YPG/SDF/PYD!